In an Emergency

 If you suspect your gas installation or appliances are faulty or leaking (even if you cannot smell gas), turn off your gas supply immediately at the meter and contact a gasfitter.
 If you still smell gas a few minutes after turning off the supply call your retailer or GasNet on 0800 349 2050 and follow the advice below for Smell of Gas Inside a Building.

 To turn off your gas supply, turn the valve handle in the clockwise position until it stops in the horizontal position (level with the ground).
-For some valves that do not have a handle they will need a spanner.
+Some valves do not have a handle so you will need a spanner.
 For further information see Turning off the Gas Supply on our Safety Information Overview webpage.
 If you smell gas from or around the gas meter, turn it off immediately and call your retailer or GasNet on 0800 349 2050.

 Smell of Gas Inside a Building